Which Tests Are Required Before Getting a Liver Transplant?

 You will need to bring all previous doctor records, X-rays, liver biopsy slides, and a record of medications to your pre-evaluation for a liver transplant.
 To complement and update previous tests, some or all of the following studies are generally performed during an evaluation.

-- Computed tomography, which uses X-rays and a computer to create pictures of the liver, showing its size and shape
+- Computed tomography, or CT, which uses X-rays and a computer to create pictures of the liver, showing its size and shape to rule out hepatocellular carcinoma.
+CTs and chest xrays will also be taken to evaluate your heart and lungs.

 - Pulmonary function studies to determine the lungs' ability to exchange oxygen and carbon dioxide

 - Blood tests to determine blood type, clotting ability, and biochemical status of blood, and to gauge liver function.
-AIDS testing and hepatitis screening are also included.
+HIV and other viral testing (Herpes and Epstein-Barr) and hepatitis screening are also included.

 If specific problems are identified, additional tests may be ordered.